 Facebook For Dummies

-Facebook For Dummies, 7th Edition, by Carolyn Abram, help readers navigate all aspects of the Facebook experience.
-Carolyn Abram, a former Facebook employee, walks readers through everything from setting up an account to managing tricky privacy settings.
+Facebook For Dummies, 7th edition, by Carolyn Abram and Amy Karasavas, helps readers navigate all aspects of the Facebook experience.
+Carolyn and Amy, former Facebook employees, walk readers through everything from setting up an account to managing tricky privacy settings.
 The book has much to offer both the personal and business Facebook user.
 It’s a good one to read through cover to cover, and then keep on hand to refer to as you work (or play!) with Facebook.

 MacBook For Dummies